EQAR/deqar-docs/docs/institution_data.md

 * Founding date (<code>founding_date</code>; not required; date)
   Closing date (<code>closing_date</code>; conditionally required; date)
-  Dates should be formated as *YYYY-MM-DD* and years should be given in four digits (*YYYY*).
+  Dates should be formatted as *YYYY-MM-DD* and years should be given in four digits (*YYYY*).

-    The closing date must be provided if the provider is closed.
+    The closing date must be provided if the provider has closed its operation.

     *e.g. 2020-07-01*